grygus00/Portfolio/README.md

 # Portfolio
-This is my unfinished portfolio
+The first version of my portfolio

-More info in the future
+It will be still upgrade